Star Trek: Discovery season 3: release date predictions, trailer and what we know

 - How to watch Star Trek in order

-Season 3 was confirmed on January 18, 2019, a month after the second concluded.
+Season 3 was confirmed on January 18, 2019, the month the second season began.
 We’re still waiting for a specific release date, though.
 Season 1 premiered in September 2017, and season 2 arrived in January 2019.
-With that 16-month gap in mind, a 2020 launch fits, though at the very earliest season 3 could release in Spring, since Picard is releasing weekly until the end of March.
+With that 16-month gap in mind and a 2020 release confirmed by Kurtzman above, the very earliest season 3 could release is in Spring, since Picard is releasing weekly until the end of March.

 Kurtzman told Deadline’s Crew Call podcast in June 2019 that "we are on episode five of season three of Discovery.
 We're far along."
 Seasons 1 and 2 featured 15 and 14 episodes respectively, so when that podcast aired, the team could’ve been a third of the way there.